 What is the Securities Act of 1933?

 The Securities Act of 1933, also known as the ‘33 Act or the Truth in Securities law, was the first major federal legislation passed to regulate the securities markets.
-It was put into place in response to the stock market crash of 1929 as a means of ensuring better transparency in financial statements to protect investors in their investment decisions as well as protect investors from fraudulent activity and deceit in the securities market.
+It was put into place in response to the Wall Street Crash of 1929 as a means of ensuring better transparency in financial statements to protect investors in their investment decisions as well as protect investors from fraudulent activity and deceit in the securities market.

 Prior to the ‘33 Act, it was left to the states to regulate securities which lead to an inconsistent representation of securities issued and inconsistent disclosure requirements and enforcement.
 The ’33 Act required companies to register with the Securities and Exchange Commission (SEC) and provide all potential investors with standard documentation including prospectus including detailed and certified financial statements, information about management and business plans, and a description of the securities being offered.
-In order for a company to go public and have its shares traded on an Exchange, the Securities and Exchange Commission must declare the company submission “effective”.
+In order for a company to go public and have its shares traded on an exchange, SEC must declare the company submission “effective”.

 In addition to setting oversight at the federal versus state level, the ’33 Act set out uniform rules and disclosure requirements for public company reporting to help protect investors from fraudulent activities or misrepresentation.

-Registration statements and their accompanying prospectuses must be filed via the Security and Exchange Commission’s EDGAR (Electronic Data Gathering, Analysis and Retrieval) system, where it is made publicly available on sec.gov.
-These registration statements are examined by the Securities and Exchange Commission to ensure that they are compliant with disclosure requirements and that the American public and investors can make informed decisions about their investment decisions.
+Registration statements and their accompanying prospectuses must be filed via the SEC’s EDGAR (Electronic Data Gathering, Analysis, and Retrieval) computer system for the receipt, acceptance, review and dissemination of documents submitted in electronic format to the Commission.
+These registration statements are examined by the SEC to ensure that they are compliant with disclosure requirements and that the American public and investors can make informed decisions about their investment decisions.
+For support and additional information, explore our Capital Markets Transactions solutions.